PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-10 04:09:47
+Last updated: 2024-04-10 04:10:21
-Random Quote: If you love something, you can never let it go.
-Not even for a second.
-Or it's gone forever. - Ted Mosby
+Random Quote: Even in sin, you can still be a saint. - Don Neto